 Saudi Arabia is a region that, throughout history, has been characterised by the traditional values of society, and a strong emphasis on the importance of religion, which has created a foreign policy agenda shaped by the cultural identity of the Kingdom.
-The arrival of Prince Mohammed Bin Salman after the death of his father in 2015 meant a shift in foreign policy agendas, which now has become more impulsive, rash and unpredictable than before.
+The arrival of Prince Mohammed Bin Salman after the death of King Abdullah in 2015 meant a shift in foreign policy agendas, which now has become more impulsive, rash and unpredictable than before.
 These shifts do not only encompass the political balance in the Middle East–with powerhouses such as Iran–but also in political changes which undermine the classic Saudi tradition.
 The Kingdom now seeks an increase in foreign investment by looking to sympathise with Western identities and values to attract tourism and investors.

 Saudi Arabia finds itself in an era where, while Iran is the core of foreign policy concern, it also stresses the importance of modernising the system, drifting away from the conservative approach the House of Al Saud has taken historically for decades.
 Notably, the arrival of MBS (Mohammed Bin Salman) to power has been the factor behind this shift in foreign and domestic policy, where there is a psychological component behind the change that has led the prince to adopt unprecedented actions and policies compared to his predecessors in power.
 At the beginning of his mandate, foreign policy agendas became “an IMAX thriller on fast forward”.